 can apply theoretical knowledge to examine real world problems

 The course introduces fundamental analytical and qualitative methods for the analysis of differential equations and dynamical systems.
 It covers both local theory (existence and uniqueness, equilibria, linearization, stable manifold theorem) and global theory (global existence, limit sets, periodic orbits, Poincaré map, homoclinic and heteroclinic orbits).
 Basic techniques of phase analysis and stability theory are discussed.
 Additional topics may include bifurcations, perturbation methods, discrete dynamical systems, chaos, applications in natural sciences and engineering problems.

-Lectures and work in small groups.
+Lectures, work in small groups and compulsory assignements.
 The course has an expected workload of around 200 hours